Shimshon ben Mordechai of Slonim: Legacy

 All of Shimshon's books and his own manuscripts were destroyed in the aforementioned fire.
 This unfortunately has limited many historians from being able to determine his role in Jewish history.
 In his family's tradition he was known as "a scholar and Kabbalist, an astronomer and philosopher, accomplished in all seven sciences, the author of many books, on the exoteric and the esoteric, and the chokhmot."
 Shimshon was also remembered for bringing Haskalah to Slonim as well as being a Mitnaged.
 He also encouraged bringing education into every Jew's everyday lives.
 He is regarded as being one of the most influential rabbis of Slonim, alongside Moses ben Isaac Judah Lima.

 Descendants

 Shimshon's descendants mostly settled in Kosava.
 They adopted the surname, Karelitz after the town of Karelichy.
 Some of his most famous rabbinical descendants were the Rabbis Avrohom Yeshaya Karelitz (author of the Chazon Ish), Nissim Karelitz, and Shmaryahu Yosef Chaim Kanievsky.

-Other descendants include politician Frank N. Newman, author Jean Hanff Korelitz, the mathematician Leonard Carlitz, real estate developer, Gary Barnett, Dr. Samuel Karelitz, pediatrician and founding chairman of Long Island Jewish Medical Center (LIJ), Clarence Karelitz, a Massachusetts State Representative, and Jacob Reingold, the vice chairman of the Hebrew Home for the Aged at Riverdale who laid groundwork for the observance of National Grandparents Day in the United States.
+Other descendants include politician Frank N. Newman, author Jean Hanff Korelitz, the mathematician Leonard Carlitz, real estate developer, Gary Barnett, Dr. Samuel Karelitz, pediatrician and founding chairman of Long Island Jewish Medical Center (LIJ), and former Massachusetts State Representative Clarence Karelitz.